 Trump hasn’t outlined any specific reforms on how he’d reduce student loan debt.
 However, in an interview with The Hill, he said, “That’s probably one of the only things the government shouldn’t make money off — I think it’s terrible that one of the only profit centers we have is student loans.”

 Federal student loans without a profit margin could be less costly for borrowers, but Trump really hasn’t said much about how he’d propose changing the system.
-(You can see how your student loan debt may be affecting your credit scores by viewing your free credit report summary, updated each month, on Credit.com.)
+(You can see how your student loan debt may be affecting your credit scores by viewing your free credit report summary, updated every 14 days, on Credit.com.)
 He seems to sympathize with people in debt, and again sees jobs as the solution.

 “I don’t want to raise the minimum wage,” Trump told The Hill.
 “I want to create jobs so people can get much more than that, so they can get five times what the minimum wage is.”